vuejs/vue-cli/docs/guide/troubleshooting.md

 ```

 ::: warning
-Disable `resovle.symlinks` may break hot module reloading if your dependencies are installed by third-party npm clients that utilized symbolic links, such as`cnpm` or `pnpm`.
+Disabling `resovle.symlinks` may break hot module reloading if your dependencies are installed by third-party npm clients that utilized symbolic links, such as`cnpm` or `pnpm`.